Jonada1/InterNations/README.md

-# Project Title
+# InterNations

-Simple boilerplate project

-This projevt uses Bootstrap & Jquery by default loaded using cdn
+This project uses Bootstrap & Jquery by default loaded using cdn

 ## Getting Started